Facts about the Pantanal Anaconda snake.

-Eventually, these are some fun facts about the Pantanal Anaconda.
+Eventually, these are some fun facts about the Pantanal Anaconda snake or Yellow Anaconda.
 In fact, Eunectes notaeus, is a species of snake, originally from South America.
 In short, this reptile inhabits the marshes of the Pantanal .
-Tourists can see them not only crossing the Transpantaneira, but also in nests on the banks of the river.
+Jaguar safari tourists can see them not only crossing the Transpantaneira, but also in nests on the banks of the river.
 They are not poisonous.
 Therefore, they strangle their prey.

 Geographic distribution of the Pantanal Anaconda.